-Figure 10 completes the Eulerian analysis of EASM progression in the ERA5 climatology with vertical cross-sections whose design, inspired by similar figures in Terpstra et al. (2021), is intended to illustrate the evolution of the vertical structure of the troposphere during EASM progression, at the same time highlighting changes in the structure of the EASMF, in the lower-level airmass advection towards it, and in the upper-level STWJ, along with the associated precipitation.
-These SW-NE cross-sections (transect AB in Figures 4-9) lie parallel to the direction of EASM progression and the low-level warm southerly flow, crossing the Yangtze river and the EASMF over eastern China and extending north near the axis of the midlatitude climatological trough.
-The panels also serve as further verification of the reliability of the frontal detection algorithm, as they all show that the EASMF is correctly located in the region with maximum values of the horizontal gradient of equivalent potential temperature at 850 hPa.
+Figure 10 completes the Eulerian analysis of EASM progression in the ERA5 climatology with vertical cross-sections whose design, inspired by similar figures in Terpstra et al. (2021), is intended to illustrate the evolution of the vertical structure of the troposphere during EASM progression, at the same time highlighting changes in the structure of the EASMF, in the lower-level air mass advection towards it, and in the upper-level STWJ, along with the associated precipitation.
+These SW-NE cross-sections (transect AB in Figs. 4-9) lie parallel to the direction of EASM progression and the low-level warm southerly flow, crossing the Yangtze River and the EASMF over eastern China and extending north near the axis of the mid-latitude climatological trough.
+The panels also serve as further verification of the reliability of the frontal detection algorithm as they all show that the EASMF is correctly located in the region with maximum values of the horizontal gradient of equivalent potential temperature at 850 hPa.

 All panels display high values of moisture flux associated with warm (high- θ_e) low-level southerly advection.
-In spring, pre-Mei Yu and Mei Yu stages, these high moisture fluxes are confined to the southern side of the EASMF, indicated by a steep along-section gradient in θ_e . θ_e contours close to the front location are roughly vertical throughout the lower troposphere in spring, indicating that the front is deep and it is separating air masses with considerably different thermodynamic properties.
+In spring, pre-Mei Yu, and Mei Yu stages, these high moisture fluxes are confined to the southern side of the EASMF, indicated by a steep along-section gradient in θ_e . θ_e contours close to the front location are roughly vertical throughout the lower troposphere in the spring stage, indicating that the front is deep, and it is separating air masses with considerably different thermodynamic properties.
 As the season progresses, low-level θ_e contours become more and more slanted.
 This is caused by the different heights at which warm monsoon air and cooler subtropical or extratropical air impact the front.
-The warm advection takes places in the lowest levels, at pressures higher than 800 hPa, where the moisture flux and θ_e values are highest and the southerly flow is clearly visible.
-Instead, the core of the tropospheric extratropical flow on the northern side of the EASMF is indicated by a minimum in θ_e and negligible along-section wind at around 700-800 hPa, consistent with this airstream flowing mainly from northwestern quadrants (as shown in greater detail in Section 4.2), perpendicular to the orientation of transect AB.
-As discussed in the previous section, the increase in intensity of the warm southerly flow is driven by the onset of the Asian monsoon and the anticyclonic flow in the neighbouring western Pacific region while the cool extratropical flow is associated with behaviour of the STWJ.
+The warm advection takes places in the lowest levels, at pressures higher than 800 hPa, where the moisture flux and θ_e values are highest, and the southerly flow is clearly visible.
+Instead, the core of the tropospheric extratropical flow on the northern side of the EASMF is indicated by a minimum in $\theta{\rm e}$ and negligible along-section wind at around 700-800 hPa, consistent with this airstream flowing mainly from northwestern quadrants (as shown in greater detail in Sect.
+4.2), perpendicular to the orientation of transect AB.
+As discussed in the previous section, the increase in intensity of the warm southerly flow is driven by the onset of the Asian monsoon and the anticyclonic flow in the neighbouring western Pacific region, while the cool extratropical flow is associated with behaviour of the STWJ.
 The progression of the EASM season is also characterised by weakening and narrowing of the upper-level STWJ.
-During pre-Mei Yu and Mei Yu stages, the southern edge of the STWJ sits on top of the low-level EASMF.
+During the pre-Mei Yu and Mei Yu stages, the southern edge of the STWJ sits on top of the low-level EASMF.
 By mid-summer, θ_e contours are almost horizontal in the frontal region.
-The EASMF is considerably weaker throughout the troposphere, as is the
+The EASMF is considerably weaker throughout the troposphere, as is the upper-level jet.
+The southerly moist flow is now able to progress further northward, with the meridional θ_e gradient becoming less important.